Propulsion Trades for a 2035-2040 Solar Gravitational Lens Mission: Conclusions

 The programmatic implication is conditional.
 If the dominant objective is earliest credible access with a lightweight observatory, sail-first remains the most schedule-aligned architecture, paced primarily by deep-perihelion materials and large-area deployment qualification.
 If the dominant objective is a more capable observatory with larger delivered power and greater on-station maneuvering authority, hybrid injection+\;NEP is the preferred end-state, but only if an integrated \(\Pe\sim 0.2\)--\(0.4~\mathrm{MW_e}\) NEP stage and a credible high-thrust injection precursor are demonstrated early enough to support mission commitment.
 In either case, the critical path is integrated system demonstration rather than any single component technology.

 Finally, regardless of the transportation method, SGL operations at \(z\gtrsim 650~\AU\) require radioisotope or fission power; for sail-first architectures, that power-system mass is a first-order contributor to \(\sigmatot\) and therefore to achievable \(\vinf\).
-Future work should prioritize (i) trajectory optimization including steering losses and realistic injection staging, (ii) end-to-end mass/power closure for communications and pointing during SGL operations, and (iii) explicit reliability and lifetime modeling for decade-scale power+propulsion operation.
+Future work must close the gap between the lower-bound envelopes reported here and mission feasibility by adding optimal-control trajectory design, realistic injection staging, steering losses, tankage and radiator packaging, end-to-end mass/power closure, and explicit reliability modeling for decade-scale power and propulsion operation.